 Having a poor mobile phone signal in your home - or having none at all - when you're forking out for a monthly contract can be really frustrating.

-If your mobile signal is poor at home, you have rights under the Supply of Goods and Services Act, and several options to seek resolution.
+If your mobile signal is poor at home, you have rights under the Consumer Rights Act and several options to seek resolution.

 Consistently poor mobile signal